Hyperting/hypertheme-editor/README.md

 ## PRO Version

-HyperTheme Editor has also an extended version with more features:
+HyperTheme Editor has also a PRO version with more features:
 - Font Family Editor from Google Fonts
 - Line Heights Editor
 - Letter Spacing Editor